Table of Contents

 Step 5.
 Follow the onscreen instruction guidelines to finish the process.

-If you need to create more partitions with the unallocated space, repeate the process untile you've used all unallocated space on the target disk.
-After this, you will be able to see the full capacity and make full use of the disk sapce again.
+If you need to create more partitions with the unallocated space, repeat the process until you've used all unallocated space on the target disk.
+After this, you will be able to see the full capacity and make full use of the disk space again.

 Method 4.
-Show Hidden Partition That Makes Disk Showsing Wrong Size
+Show Hidden Partition That Makes Disk Showing Wrong Size

-Applies to: Fix hard drive or ssd showing wrong capacity on Windows 11/10/8/7 due to hidden partition.
+Applies to: Fix hard drive or SSD showing the wrong capacity on Windows 10/8/7 due to hidden partition.

-When other half space of your disk is hidden somewhere or you hide some partitions with partial space on your computer disk, you may not be able to see its full capacity in Windows File Explorer.
+When the other half-space of your disk is hidden somewhere or you hide some partitions with partial space on your computer disk, you may not be able to see its full capacity in Windows File Explorer.

-The way to fix this issue is to unhide or show hidden partition on computer with the following steps:
+The way to fix this issue is to unhide or show the hidden partition on a computer with the following steps:

 Step 1.
-Keep your target disk is connected to PC correctly and open Disk Management.
+Keep your target disk connected to the PC correctly and open Disk Management.

 Step 2.
-Right-click the partition named as New Volume which as no drive letter and select "Change Drive Letter and Paths for New Volume".
+Right-click the partition named New Volume which has no drive letter and select "Change Drive Letter and Paths for New Volume".

 Step 3.
 Click "Add" to assign a new drive letter for the partition to make visible in Windows File Explorer.